Xxaion-Labs/Externalized-Executive-Architectures-for-Controllable-Persistent-General-Agency-in-LLMs/DEFENSIVE_DISCLOSURE.md

 # Externalized Executive Architectures for Controllable, Persistent General Agency in Computational Agents

 **Author:** Salvatore (Xxaion) Anziano
-**Date:** February 8, 2026
+**Initial Disclosure Date:** February 8, 2026
-**Version:** 2.0 (Defensive Publication – Prior Art Claim)
+**Updated Disclosure Date:** February 12, 2026
-**Status:** Public disclosure intended to anticipate and render obvious or anticipated any subsequent patent claims on substantially similar or derivative concepts for achieving persistent, self-correcting, goal-directed agency in large-scale computational systems.
+**Version:** 4.0 (Defensive Publication – Prior Art Claim)

 ## Abstract

-This document publicly discloses a broad family of high-level architectural invariants capable of transforming fundamentally stateless, drift-prone, or short-horizon computational agents—including but not limited to large language models, recurrent architectures, state-space models, spiking networks, symbolic systems, and hybrid substrates—into persistent, self-correcting, goal-directed agents exhibiting robustness across arbitrarily long horizons while enforcing absolute human sovereignty over all consequential actions, self-modifications, capability extensions, and external interactions.
+This document publicly discloses a broad family of high-level architectural invariants for transforming stateless, drift-prone computational agents into persistent, self-correcting, goal-directed systems with absolute human sovereignty.

-These invariants are claimed as prior art across all foreseeable realizations, substrates, and scales.
-The disclosure is intentionally abstract and enabling to a skilled practitioner so as to maximize anticipation of future variants.
+The original disclosure claimed the invariant family.
+The February 12 update enumerated the seven primary viable paths to AGI and announced the open-source release of a reference implementation of Path #1.

 ## 1. Core Problem (Universal)